Cycling: Austrian Preidler admits to doping amid investigation

 PARIS (Reuters) - Austrian cyclist Georg Preidler on Monday admitted to cheating amid an investigation into blood doping that brought down five skiers at the Nordic skiing world championships last week.

-Preidler, who rides for French elite team Groupama-FDJ, told the Kronen newspaper that he could not ‘live with this secret any longer’ after skiers from Austria, Kazakhstan and Estonia were arrested last Wednesday in anti-doping raids in the Austrian resort of Seefeld.
+Preidler, who was part of the French elite team Groupama-FDJ, told the Kronen newspaper that he could not ‘live with this secret any longer’ after skiers from Austria, Kazakhstan and Estonia were arrested last Wednesday in anti-doping raids in the Austrian resort of Seefeld.

-The FDJ-Groupama team told Reuters they would issue a statement later on Monday.
+Preidler had now left Groupama-FDJ, the French outfit said in a statement on Monday, adding that the rider, who joined in 2018, had admitted having ‘blood taken’ that year.

 The raids were part of a broader operation targeting a Germany-based criminal organization suspected of having carried out blood doping for years.